Blog

 • How digital and physical touchpoints connect, etc.

-These pages act as decision anchors for AI.
-Without them, recommendation confidence collapses.
+These pages act as primary decision anchors for LLMs.
+Ignore them, and recommendation confidence will collapse.

 Q&As as Constraint Systems, Not Support Content

-Why Product and Category Pages Often Fail GEO
+Product and Category Pages That Follow Local GEO

 And, of course, we should say a few words about product and category pages.
 In ecommerce, most product and category pages describe what exists, not how people decide.
-From a local GEO perspective, this makes them informational but unusable.
+From a local GEO standpoint, this makes them informational but unusable.
+What should be done instead?

-To support local recommendations, these pages must explain:
+To support local recommendations, product and category pages of local businesses must explain:

 • How local conditions affect suitability;